Harradint History, Family Crest & Coats of Arms

 Harradint Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Harradint has been spelled many different ways, including Harraden, Harradine, Haridine, Harridine, Horoden, Harnden, Herndon and many more.

 Early Notables of the Harradint family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Harradint Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Harradint Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Harradint family to the New World and Oceana
+Migration of the Harradint family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Harradints to arrive in North America: Edward Harraden, who sailed to Massachusetts in 1635; Jabez Harraden, who came to Philadelphia, Pa. in 1836 and Alfred Harraden, who arrived in Philadelphia in 1845..